Support

 Microsoft SQL Server

-Some newer versions of SQLEditor now have a specific export dialect or you can use the Sybase dialect which is fairly similar.
+Newer versions of SQLEditor now have a specific export dialect for SQLServer.

 Unsupported Databases